-Orchid care is notoriously particular, given the plant's preference for a rigid set of light, humidity, and temperature standards.
-But once you understand the proper conditions to help your orchid thrive, orchids can be quite straightforward to maintain.
+True, orchids have a reputation for being a little fussy.
+But once you understand the proper conditions to help your orchid thrive, these top indoor plants can be quite straightforward to maintain.

 1. Understand orchid types

 ‘Orchid care seems to be a complicated issue, but it doesn’t need to be – the secret is to know what type of orchid it is, and once you provide it with the right conditions, it will look after itself,’ says Valeria Valkova, head of the nursery at world-famous grower McBean's Orchids.